 Independent schools form a key part of the education landscape in Australia and sit alongside government and Catholic schools in contributing to Australian society and the safety, learning and wellbeing of Australian children.

-The Independent sector makes a significant educational, social and economic contribution to Australian society through the quality and range of its educational offerings and as employers of nearly ninety thousand staff.
+The Independent sector makes a significant educational, social and economic contribution to Australian society through the quality and range of its educational offerings and as employers of nearly ninety thousand (full time equivalent) staff.

 CHARACTERISTICS OF INDEPENDENT SCHOOLS